DimitraKaitalidou/CodilitySolutions/README.md

    - PermCheck: Check whether array A is a permutation

 5. Prefix Sums
+   - GenomicRangeQuery: Find the minimal nucleotide from a range of sequence DNA
    - PassingCars: Count the number of passing cars on the road

 6. Sorting